UNDERGRADUATE RESEARCH OPPORTUNITIES

 Hertzog Adult Cognition Laboratory

-The Hertzog Adult Cognition Laboratory is recruiting talented undergraduate research assistants (Psych 2699 & 4699) who want to gain hands-on research experience for Spring 2017.
+The Hertzog Adult Cognition Laboratory is recruiting talented undergraduate research assistants (Psych 2699 & 4699) who want to gain hands-on research experience for Fall 2018 and Spring 2019.

 The Adult Cognition Lab will be running experiments investigating learning, reasoning and memory.
-Experiments include:
+Studies include:

 2. How aging affects memory and whether it also affects older adults' learning strategies and monitoring of memory performance.

-3. Assessing older adults' reported experiences with everyday memory failures, their common memory complaints, and the strategies they use to compensate for age-related changes in memory by conducting interviews.
+3. Assessing older and younger adults' reported experiences with everyday memory failures, their common memory complaints, and the strategies they use to compensate for age-related changes in memory through qualitative analyses.

 Georgia Tech PARK Lab